 Recently, my family relocated back to Canada after many years overseas.
 I am currently on maternity leave with my first child.
 Most recently, I was living and working in Singapore teaching Kindergarten 1 (four to five year olds) and serving as the Early Years Coordinator.
 I enjoy working with other educators to evolve and deepen our understandings about young children’s learning and have led many workshops and speaking engagements on topics related to Early Childhood Education.
 In 2016, I became an International Baccalaureate Workshop Leader and School Visit Team Member.
 In 2017, I became an IB Online Workshop Facilitator.

-Previously, I have worked in Milan, Italy and Vancouver and Kingston, Canada.
+I have also worked in Milan, Italy and Kingston, Canada.
 The majority of my teaching has been in International Baccalaureate Primary Years' Programme schools, though I also have experience with other curriculums and approaches including the British Columbia and Ontario provincial curriculums, Waldorf (Steiner) education, Montessori, and the Reggio Emilia approach.
-My educational interests include visible thinking practices, the physical learning environment, emergent (negotiated) curriculum, arts-integration, technology-integration, play-based learning and pedagogical documentation.
+My educational interests include visible thinking practices, the physical learning environment, emergent (negotiated) curriculum, arts-integration, technology-integration, play-based learning, environmental education, and pedagogical documentation.

-I am a passionate traveler and love working internationally.
+I am a passionate traveler and have loved the experience of working internationally.
 I feel very lucky to have encountered so many different perspectives and approaches through my work.
-For the last five years I have published class blogs and participated in personal and class Twitter accounts that have supported meaningful discussions with other classes and teachers across the globe.
-I hope to continue extending and challenging my own ideas with this personal blog, which reflects my ongoing thinking and dialogue about education.
+I hope to continue connecting, extending, and challenging my ideas through this blog, which reflects my ongoing thinking and dialogue about education.